syncfusion-content/blazor-docs/blazor/treegrid/templates.md

 If a component contains any `RenderFragment` type property then it does not allow any child components other than the render fragment property, which is [by design in Blazor](https://github.com/aspnet/AspNetCore/issues/10836).

-This prevents us from directly specifying templates such as `RowTemplate` and `DetailTemplate` as descendent of the Tree Grid component.
+This prevents us from directly specifying templates such as `RowTemplate` and `DetailTemplate` as descendant of the Tree Grid component.
 Hence the templates such as `RowTemplate` and `DetailTemplate` should be wrapped around a component named `TreeGridTemplates` as follows.

 {% tabs %}